The Oyster & The Pearl – The Power Of A Joy-filled Life – By Thomas J. Koester

 In the Fall of 1984, Toni and I joined Youth With A Mission in Canada.
 While there, a young Canadian woman handed me a folded white sheet of lined paper as though she was on a clandestine mission.
 I unfolded the paper and found the following poem written in pencil.
 I read it every now and then to remind me and ground myself in the significance of true living through the death of self.

 I confess that this is a huge struggle in my life, saying yes to God and no to self.
 As a matter of fact, it is my biggest daily battle, and many times, the battle is lost.
-On those days that I lose the battle of wills, I realize that I am saying no to the abundant life that God offers me.
+On those days that I lost the battle of wills, I realized that I was saying no to the abundant life that God offered me.

 In other words, by living as Jesus lived and being made conformable to his death, we can become living fountains of life.
 Through our daily dying, we are reborn into his daily living.
 It opens us up to hear the same words Jesus heard from his Father and inspires us to do the same things Jesus did in obeying his Father’s wishes.